-Automaticly builds a Table of Contents once specific number (eg. 3) of headings (h1-h6) is reached and inserts it before or after post/page content.
+Automaticly builds a Table of Contents using headings (h1-h6) in post/page/CPT content.

 It works by scanning the text for headings (